Holographic discommensurations: Precision control

 \section{Precision control}

-As one can see from our results, the difference between the free energies of the solution with spontaneous structure and without it is just of order of few percents of the free energies themselves.
-That means that in order to reliably study this difference, we need to evaluate the free energies with accuracy of at least $10^{-4}$.
-This puts a challenge to our numerical scheme and renders the strict precision control a necessity.
+As one can see from the results, Fig.\,\ref{fig:wcurves}, the difference between the TD potentials of the solution with spontaneous structure and without it is just of order of few percents of the TD potentials themselves.
+That means that in order to reliably study this difference, the potentials must be evaluated with accuracy of at least $10^{-4}$.
+This puts a challenge to the numerical scheme and renders the strict precision control a necessity.

 The accuracy of the numerical results depends substantially on the size of the grid.
 On one hand, it is clear that the denser grid delivers higher accuracy, i.e. the closer approximation of the real result of continuum limit.
 On the other hand, very dense grids bring up numerical precision issues, when the rounding errors play a dominant role in the calculation of the derivatives.
-Thus we have to optimize our grid size maximizing the accuracy while keeping the rounding errors below the certain value.
+Thus the grid size must be optimized maximizing the accuracy while keeping the rounding errors below the certain value.
 This study also helps to choose between different methods of discretization in the holographic direction, discussed earlier.

-In our 2-dimensional problem the grid size in two directions: $N_x$ and $N_z$, has to be optimized.
+In 2-dimensional problem the grid size has to be optimized in two directions: $N_x$ and $N_z$.
 As an example we use a sample solution describing the commensurate stripe on top of the lattice with amplitude $A=1.$, lattice wave-vector $k=1.5$ at temperature $T=0.01$.
-We perform a relaxation of this solution on the set of grids with $N_x = \{9, 17, 33, 65,129\}$ and $N_z = \{20,30,40,60,80\}$ (in pseudospectral case) or $N_z = 40,80,120,160,240,320\}$ (in FDD case).
+We perform a relaxation of this solution on the set of grids with $N_x = \{9, 17, 33, 65,129\}$ and $N_z = \{20,30,40,60,80\}$ (in pseudospectral case) or $N_z = \{40,80,120,160,240,320\}$ (in FDD case).
 For every calculation we keep track of the following convergence criteria: